InternetMaximalism/intmax-rollup-cli/README.md

 ### Bulk-mint

 You can issue new token according to the contents of the file.
-Up to 16 tokens can be sent together.
+Up to 16 tokens can be sent together in the testnet.

 ```sh
 intmax tx bulk-mint -f ./tests/airdrop/example.csv